TrienVo397/BE--GenAI-Power-Software-Testing-Assist-Platform/docs/chat-api-documentation.md

 - `404 Not Found`: Session not found
 - `403 Forbidden`: User doesn't own this session

 **Description:** Sends a message to the chat session and receives a real-time streaming response from the AI agent.
 The response is delivered as Server-Sent Events (SSE) with different event types for message lifecycle management.
+The AI agent uses the conversation history (limited by `context_window`) and project context to generate contextually relevant responses.

 ## Streaming Event Types